 Are sole traders allowed to be employers?

-Although the name ‘sole trader’ implies that someone is working on their own, this is not the legal definition of the term.
+Yes, sole traders can be employers.
+There is no need to start a limited company to become an employer.
+Whilst the name ‘sole trader’ implies that someone is working on their own, this is not the legal definition of the term.

 Sole traders often have members of staff working for them, either as freelancers or employees.